-Based on improved conditions and an easing of restrictions regarding public gatherings, CESPM will hold a public meeting on September 13, 2022, to present the final Project scope, proposed financial structure and implementation timeline.
-The meeting will offer the residents in the project area a public forum to learn about the Project and to share any comments.
-The results of the meeting will be included in the final project certification proposal.
+Based on improved conditions and an easing of restrictions regarding public gatherings, CESPM held a public meeting on September 13, 2022, to present the final Project scope, proposed financial structure and implementation timeline.
+The meeting offered the residents in the project area a public forum to learn about the Project and to share any comments.
+The meeting was attended by members of the steering committee, CESPM representatives and 113 local residents.
+After the meeting, the attendees completed a survey, where 100% of respondents indicated that they understood the project and expressed their support.